 This is a tricky one: Yes and no.

 Neutering does alter character, but usually for the best.
-If it has a noticeable effect, it’s usually to make the dog into their “better self,” with some of the naughty kinks ironed out.
+If it has a noticeable effect, it’s usually to make the dog into his “better self,” with some of the naughty kinks ironed out.

-What neutering doesn’t do is change the dog from an intelligent, playful 4-legger into a characterless lump.
+What neutering doesn’t do is change the dog from an intelligent, playful pup into a characterless lump.

 Neutering will change the dog’s coat.